CodeSleeve/asset-pipeline/README.md

 If you want to have subdirectories for specific sections of your site.
 The `Asset::htmls` helper is recursive just like `Assets::javascripts` and `Assts::stylesheets` and will _*search 4 directories deep*_.

-If you just want to link to a specific html page then you will need to use the singular version,
+If you just want to link to a specific html page then be sure include the html extension,

-    <?= Asset::html('application/templates/somepage.html') ?>
+    <?= Asset::htmls('application/templates/somepage.html') ?>

 ### Images?
 Fonts?
 Other files?